 Structural Benchmarks Date Status Recapitalization of Seylan Bank through a public share issuance.
 9/30/2009 Implemented A contingency plan for orderly workouts of problem banks and financial institutions will be developed by the CBSL.
 9/30/2009 Implemented Approval by the Monetary Board of a revised Banking Act and other pertinent laws and legislations that: (i) improve the bank resolution framework that more clearly defines the provisions for acquisition, and roles of the conservator and liquidator; and (ii) strengthens the definition of large exposures and related parties to better capture all material risks.
 9/30/2009 Implemented Submission by the tax review commission of an interim report, including on base broadening measures to be incorporated into the 2010 budget.
 10/15/2009 Implemented with delays Approval by Parliament of an interim budget for the first four months of 2010 consistent with program targets.
 12/15/2009 Implemented Develop a plan to address outstanding debts between the CEB, CPC and state-owned banks.
 12/31/2009 Implemented Issuance of prudential regulations and guidelines to credit card companies and payment service providers.
 12/31/2009 Implemented Submission to parliament of the 2010 budget consistent with program targets.
 4/30/2010 Implemented with delays Submission to the parliament of a revised Finance Business Act which includes clarifying the legal authority of the CBSL in enforcing its regulations on all deposit taking finance companies.
-5/31/2010 Not met Submission by the Presidential Tax Commission of a final report, including specific tax reform measures.
+5/31/2010 Implemented with delays Submission by the Presidential Tax Commission of a final report, including specific tax reform measures.
 8/31/2010 Implemented with delays Parliamentary approval of full-year 2010 budget consistent with program targets 8/31/2010 Implemented Issuance of regulations to establish a deposit insurance scheme.
 9/30/2010 Implemented Submission to parliament of the 2011 budget consistent with program targets, including income tax and VAT reform measures.
 11/30/2010 Implemented Cabinet approval of a regulatory framework for private-sector superannuation funds.
 12/31/2010 Not met Restructure the overdue obligations accumulated up to end-2009 by Ceylon Electricity Board to Ceylon Petroleum Corporation.
-12/31/2010 Not met Amend BOI regulations 3/31/3011 Amend the Strategic Investment Law and issue supporting regulations on defining and contracting strategic projects 3/31/2011 Cabinet approval of amendments to the Banking Act 3/31/2011
+12/31/2010 Not met Amend BOI regulations 3/31/2011 Amend the Strategic Investment Law and issue supporting regulations on defining and contracting strategic projects 3/31/2011 Cabinet approval of amendments to the Banking Act 3/31/2011 Cabinet approval of amendments to the Petroleum Act 9/30/2011 Submission to parliament of the 2012 budget 11/30/2011